Analyst Predicts Rumored Samsung Galaxy X Might Be Twice As Expensive As iPhone X

 While Kim did not provide too many technical details on the Samsung Galaxy X, the analyst stated that the Samsung Galaxy X will come with a 7.3-inch OLED display that shrinks to 4.5 inches once folded.
 Backing up previous rumors, Kim added that the Galaxy X will be out in the market by the first half of 2019, though no specific month was given.

-In a commentary on the Korea Times‘ Galaxy X rumors, Android Pit wrote that the rumored device will likely come packed with the best of the best basic specifications, including a “top of the range”processor, and a camera not unlike the one found on the Galaxy S9+ and Galaxy Note 9, both of which currently serve as Samsung’s flagship phones.
+In a commentary on the Korea Times‘ Galaxy X rumors, Android Pit wrote that the rumored device will likely come packed with the best of the best basic specifications, including a “top of the range” processor, and a camera not unlike the one found on the Galaxy S9+ and Galaxy Note 9, both of which currently serve as Samsung’s flagship phones.
 But with the former phone selling at a price of $800, Android Pit questioned whether it would be worth it to tack on an additional $1,000 just because the Samsung Galaxy X is said to be the company’s much-awaited foldable, bendable phone.

 Samsung Galaxy X: Everything we know so far https://t.co/fNCVzzLdlf